vethilm/ReactSite/README.md

 1. What is your component?
     - a library for building user interfaces through components
 3. What is its purpose?
+    - creating reusable components to give developers more flexibilty and make more robust interfaces
-4. Why is it important?
+5. Why is it important?
+    -
-5. How does it integrate into the MERN Stack?
+7. How does it integrate into the MERN Stack?
+React provides the front end framework within the mern stack
     - What are the steps to integrate it?
     - What are its dependencies?
+         -
     - Are there any considerations for configuration?
 If so, what are the most common and how are the done?
-6. Common Functionality
+9. Common Functionality
     - Purpose
     - Description
     - Example